projectmesa/mesa/examples/bank_reserves/Readme.md

 A highly abstracted, simplified model of an economy, with only one type of agent and a single bank representing all banks in an economy.
 People (represented by circles) move randomly within the grid.
 If two or more people are on the same grid location, there is a 50% chance that they will trade with each other.
 If they trade, there is an equal chance of giving the other agent $5 or $2.
 A positive trade balance will be deposited in the bank as savings.
 If trading results in a negative balance, the agent will try to withdraw from its savings.
 If it does not have enough savings to cover the negative balance, it will take out a loan from the bank to cover the difference.
 The bank is required to keep a certain percentage of deposits as reserves.
 If run.py is used to run the model, then the percent of deposits the bank is required to retain is a user settable parameter.
 The amount the bank is able to loan at any given time is a function of the amount of deposits, its reserves, and its current total outstanding loan amount.

-The model is tests and demonstrates several Mesa concepts and features:
+The model demonstrates the following Mesa features:
- - MultiGrid
+ - MultiGrid for creating shareable space for agents
- - Overlay arbitrary text (wolf's energy) on agent's shapes while drawing on CanvasGrid
- - Agents inheriting a behavior (random movement) from an abstract parent
- - Writing a model composed of multiple files.
- - Dynamically adding and removing agents from the schedule
+ - DataCollector for collecting data on individual model runs
+ - UserSettableParameters for adjusting initial model parameters
+ - ModularServer for visualization of agent interaction
+ - Agent object inheritance
+ - Using a BatchRunner to collect data on multiple combinations of model parameters

 ## Installation